andrewmcgov/react-component-generator/README.md

 # React component generator

-A VS Code extension for generating new react component files with the following structure:
+A VS Code extension for generating new React component files with the following structure:

 - `StartingComponent`
   - `/components`